jameyquinn/jameyquinn.github.io/README.md

 ## Building teams - lifting, shifting, gifting

 We do more by complementing our own ideas and skills with another person's skills and ideas.
 Thus we need to team up to build good, sometimes big, sometimes complicated things.

+Teams are immutable - change one person and you got yourself a new team.
+Thus, when we change things up, it can take a long time for that new team to fully develop.
+It may feel like regression, but people require that time to adapt to the new reality.

 **Lifting**: We build good teams by recruiting and nurturing for the long term - lifting.